KedaChe/tympanustextinput/README.md

 # tympanustextinput
 http://tympanus.net/Development/TextInputEffects/index.html
 <br>
 Taken from http://tympanus.net/Development/TextInputEffects/index.html Set 1 and Set 2.
 All files included here for easy integration into your own HTML code.
-None of this work is my own, just putting this here as an easy way to use for rapid prototyping of delightful experiences.
+None of this work is my own, just putting this here as a sandbox for ease.

+This entire download is also available here: http://tympanus.net/codrops/2015/01/08/inspiration-text-input-effects/
 <br>
 <br>
 Instructions:<br>